A guide for when you don’t know where to start fixing your web copy

 Figuring out how all pieces connect to make it easier for different types of prospects navigate your website and find the info they need is one of the most interesting and challenges, and this is where it’s especially easy to overthink things, give up, and go with the “keep it high-level” approach instead.
 Depends on the market, the ICP, and the product.

-That said, the most common scenario I’m running into is not providing enough context for prospects, not prospects drowning in too much information when all they want is to throw their money at you.
+That said, the most common scenario I’m running into is not providing enough context for prospect.
+Not prospects drowning in too much information when all they want is to throw their money at you.

 Don’t use jargon